Beyond the ordinary – Most unique festivals of India to witness in 2025

 The Made Snana Festival, held annually in Karnataka during November, is one of the most unique festivals of India, steeped in tradition and surrounded by a mix of faith, healing, and purification.
 This 500-year-old ritual, though controversial to some, holds deep cultural and spiritual significance for its participants.

 Made Snana involves devotees rolling on banana leaves used to serve meals to Brahmins during the Shashti festival.
-This act, known as Urulu Seve, is believed to offer multiple benefits, ranging from curing ailments to absolving sins and fulfilling vows.
+This act, known as Urulu Seve, is believed to offer multiple benefits.
+It ranges from curing ailments to absolving sins and fulfilling vows.

 Made Snana, Karnataka - unique festivals of India